Open Data Hub logo

 • Refresh interval - Specifies how frequently the graphs on the metrics page are refreshed (to show the latest data).
 You can select one of these values: 15 seconds, 30 seconds, 1 minute, 5 minutes, 15 minutes, 30 minutes, 1 hour, 2 hours, and 1 day.

-5. Scroll down to view data graphs for HTTP requests, average response time, CPU utilization, and memory utilization.
+6. Scroll down to view data graphs for HTTP requests per 5 minutes, average response time, CPU utilization, and memory utilization.

 Verification

-On the metrics page for the model server, the graphs provide performance metric data.
+On the metrics page for the model server, the graphs provide data on performance metrics.

 Viewing HTTP request metrics for a deployed model

-You can view a graph that illustrates the HTTP requests that have failed or succeeded for a specific model.
+You can view a graph that illustrates the HTTP requests that have failed or succeeded for a specific model that is deployed on the multi-model serving platform.

 Prerequisites